dapr/docs/concepts/security/security.md

 Dapr also support strong identities when deployed on Kubernetes, relying on a pod's Service Account token which is sent as part of the CSR request to Sentry.

+Mutual TLS can be turned off by editing the default configuration that is deployed with Dapr via the `spec.mtls.enabled` field.

+By default, a workload cert is valid for 24 hours and the clock skew is set to 15 minutes.

 ## Network security

 You can adopt common network security technologies such as network security groups (NSGs), demilitarized zones (DMZs) and firewalls to provide layers of protections over your networked resources.